 Awarded a Certificate of Achievement for Excellence in Financial Reporting for 41 consecutive years by the Government Finance Officers Association of the United States and Canada, through fiscal year 2014.

-Received certificates of distinction from the Government Treasurers' Organization of Texas awarded a certificate of distinction under its Investment Policy Certification Program in March 2013.
+Received certificates of distinction from the Government Treasurers' Organization of Texas, each valid for two years, under its Investment Policy Certification Program in March 2013 and March 2015.

-Earned a Platinum Leadership Circle Award (2014) and a Gold Leadership Circle Award (2012 and 2013) for financial transparency under the Texas Comptroller Leadership Circle Program.
+Earned a Platinum Leadership Circle Award (2014) and two Gold Leadership Circle Awards (2012 and 2013) for financial transparency under the Texas Comptroller Leadership Circle Program.